This page describes software and hardware I use. Other people also do such lists. I don’t know why.

 - TripMode - allows whitelisting certain apps when on mobile network to save traffic

 - Karabiner-Elements - open-source kernel extension to customise keyboard

 - Contexts - Command-Tab replacement.
-Unlike the default one, Contexts allows to switch between windows instead of apps.
+Unlike the default one, Contexts allows switching between windows instead of apps.
 It also has a nice search feature